 Thread count.
 If you're browsing for a new sheet set it's hard to avoid these bedding buzzwords.
 As with megapixels on a digital camera, thread count alone won't help you pick the best product on the shelf.

-As you'd expect, "thread count" generally refers to the number of threads on a piece of cotton sheeting.
-It's a label often used to up sell expensive sheets, because most of us have been led to think a higher thread count means better quality fabric.
+As you might expect, 'thread count' generally refers to the number of threads on a piece of cotton sheeting.
+It's a label often used to upsell expensive sheets, because most of us have been led to think a higher thread count means better quality fabric.